Health (and Retirement) Savings Accounts: Steps To Lifelong Health Insurance

 Bond Issuance.
 At first, there seems no way to cover the transition except by a bond issue of twenty or thirty years, and then there still remains the problem of paying off the bonds.
 Or waiting forty years for the revenue to catch up with expenses, a proposal which is unappealing to people who have to be re-elected before the fruit ripens.
 But both reactions are too dismissive.
 Eventually, there will be an enormous fund of money building up in the accounts, and therefore plenty of money to pay off bonds.
 Just when that will occur is a matter of complicated mathematics, but I hope I have convinced readers it will happen.

 Staggered Transition.If, after we pay off both the first and last years of life, we then divide a lifetime of health financing into five twenty-year segments, it should be possible to complete the transition in twenty years.
 That assumes we start everything at once, placing everyone into the system simultaneously, at whatever stage the person's last birthday determines.
-That approach is pretty disruptive, as Lyndon Johnson discovered in 1965, but cowboy that he was just plunged ahead and ate the costs.
-His method was the one we are trying to escape, which is to adopt a pay-as you-go approach, and kick the can down the road.
-Eventually the borrowed interest cost builds up, and people start talking about never paying anything back.
+That approach is pretty disruptive, as Lyndon Johnson discovered in 1965, but cowboy that he has just plunged ahead and eaten the costs.
+His method was the one we are trying to escape, which is to adopt a pay-as-you-go approach and kick the can down the road.
+Eventually, the borrowed interest cost builds up, and people start talking about never paying anything back.
 So, if a transition of even half of Medicare is too much to absorb, the transition can be further segmented, waiting for compound interest to build up in the last 4 years of life funds but holding off the number of transitions until it does.

 But the awkward fact remains, you cannot devise a comprehensive transition without knowing the true financial condition of ACA, and employer-based health insurance.
 Except for Medicare, so we start with eliminating the biggest hurdle, first.
 You might discover this data with subpoenas, but cooperation is preferable.